-The NEA is organising the 16th Information Exchange Meeting on Actinide and Fission Product Partitioning and Transmutation (16IEMPT).
+The NEA is organising the 16th Information Exchange Meeting on Actinide and Fission Product Partitioning and Transmutation (16IEMPT) on 24-27 October 2023.
+The meeting will be held at the NEA offices in Boulogne-Billancourt, France, in collaboration with the International Atomic Energy Agency (IAEA).

-The meeting will cover scientific, as well as strategy/policy developments in the field of advanced fuel cycles and P&T. The meeting will be divided into different sessions including the following topics:
+The meeting will address scientific, as well as strategy/policy developments in the field of advanced fuel cycles and P&T. Different sessions will be organised to cover the following topics:

-The meeting will consist of a plenary session, followed by technical sessions and a poster session covering the above-mentioned technical subjects.
-More details will be given in due course.
+The meeting will consist of plenary sessions covering the technical subjects mentioned above.
+More details will be announced in due course.

 Welcome address |